 Frobenius algebras in LD-categories naturally arise in applications:

 \begin{examples} \begin{enumerate}[label=(\roman*)] \item Trivializations of the partially defined relative Serre functor of a GV-module category over a GV-category $\cC$ yield LD-Frobenius algebras in $\cC$ \cite[Thm.
-5.20]{fuchs2024grothendieckverdier}. \item The cohomology ring $H^{\ast}(M,\mathbb{Q})$ of a closed, connected, oriented real $d$-manifold $M$ becomes an LD-Frobenius algebra in the r-category of graded $\mathbb{Q}$-vector spaces, the dualizing object being the $1$-dimensional $\mathbb{Q}$-vector space sitting in degree $d$.
-The Frobenius structure is induced by the fundamental class of $M$ through Poincaré duality \cite[Ex.
-2.5.]{MotivicGlobalTor}. \item Similarly, if $M$ is a compact Kähler manifold, the cohomology ring $H^{\ast}(M,\mathbb{Q})$ can be endowed with a Frobenius algebra structure in the r-category of pure rational Hodge structures \cite[Ex.
+5.20]{fuchs2024grothendieckverdier}. \item The cohomology ring $H^{\ast}(M,\mathbb{Q})$ of a closed, connected, oriented real $d$-manifold $M$ is an LD-Frobenius algebra in the r-category of finite-dimensional graded $\mathbb{Q}$-vector spaces, with dualizing object the $1$-dimensional $\mathbb{Q}$-vector space sitting in degree $d$.
+The Frobenius structure arises from the fundamental class of $M$ via Poincaré duality \cite[Ex.
+2.5]{MotivicGlobalTor}. \item Similarly, if $M$ is a compact Kähler manifold, the cohomology ring $H^{\ast}(M,\mathbb{Q})$ can be endowed with a Frobenius algebra structure in the r-category of pure rational Hodge structures \cite[Ex.
 2.6.]{MotivicGlobalTor}. \item The Chow motive of any $d$-dimensional smooth projective variety over a field $k$ is naturally a (commutative) LD-Frobenius algebra in the r-category of Chow motives \cite[Lemma 2.7]{MotivicGlobalTor}.
 In this example, the invertible dualizing object is the motive $\mathds{1}(1)^{-d}$, where $\mathds{1}(1)$ denotes the Tate motive. \end{enumerate} \end{examples}

 Similar to the usual Frobenius algebras in monoidal categories, the Frobenius relations for LD-Frobenius algebras are not independent.
 Put differently, cutting off surface diagrams can render certain relations redundant: